 6. Reading Journal

 This “What I Read” journal is so cute and practical.
 Make sure to scroll down to the purchaser’s photos to see what the inside looks like.
-At well under $10 and free shipping for Prime members, I have to admit I am extremely tempted to pick up one of these.
+I have to admit I am extremely tempted to pick up one of these.

 It would be super simple to stash this book journal on the shelf with your books.